Preschool Dance Classes

 An important part of a dance class experience is being able to perform onstage.
 While it is important to learn proper technique and dance steps, being able to perform dance is another great skill.
 Being able to perform onstage is an invaluable gift to young children because it helps prevent stage fright later in life.
 They get a big kick out of performing with the “older girls”, and watching your child dance onstage in a beautiful costume is a wonderful experience, giving you memories that will last a lifetime.
 It is a shame to see a dance studio only let its oldest students participate in their annual revue, only giving the youngest students an in studio dance recital.

-At Dancers Unite, we allow even our youngest two year olds to be part of our yearly dance recital, held at Dana Auditorium (part of the Queens University campus) at the beginning of June.
+At Dancers Unite, we allow even our youngest two year olds to be part of our yearly dance recital.
 We also have beautiful costumes for our youngest students at incredibly reasonable prices.
 Please see our Dance Recital Page for more information on our yearly revue.

 2 & 3 Year Olds